Research topics

 Photophysics of light emitting diodes

 Light generated from emissive excitons inside light emitting diodes can only partially escape the device cavity.
 Significant light trapping is observed because of total internal reflection and light coupling into the metallic electrode surface.
-In this sub-project, we try to numerically simulate the optical outcoupling efficiency for LEDs, with the consideration of electrical and optical properties simultaneously.
+In this sub-project, we try to understand the light dissipation from the device cavity.
 The aim is to develop efficient and stable light emitting devices.

 Go to Editor View